 *Testing at UHCS is only available for students who require a visit with a provider for their illness.

 VACCINES – UWW does not mandate that students, staff, or faculty are vaccinated for COVID-19.
 Ambrose Health Center does not carry any COVID-19 vaccinations.
-Vaccines.gov will tell you where you can go if you are interested in being vaccinated.
+Find out where you can get vaccinated.

 MASKS - Ambrose Health Center does have cloth masks available to you at no charge if you should need some.